Chimney Leaks: Many Roof Leaks Start Here

 Chimney leaks are caused by problems with the flashing around the chimney.
 It is estimated that improper flashing around things that penetrate roofs, like chimneys and skylights, cause 99% of roof leaks!

-Within the roofing industry, it is a well-known fact that the cause of a chimney leak can often be traced back to the roofing contractor.
-There are a number of reasons roofing contractors mess up chimneys and skylights:
+It’s a well-known fact that the cause of a chimney leak can often be traced back to the initial installation.
+There are a number of reasons that the installation may not have been done properly:

-- They don’t understand that tar and underlayments are only secondary sources of protection and should never be relied on as a primary waterproofing solution.
+- A failure to understand that tar and underlayments are only secondary sources of protection and should never be relied on as a primary waterproofing solution.
 Only properly installed flashings and correct roofing materials will create a long-term water shedding system that will provide adequate protection from chimney leaks.

-- Most roofing contractors do not have the technical experience or the hands-on skills to deal with the rest of the vertical exterior coverings, such as stucco, vinyl siding, wood board, etc.
+- A lack of technical experience or the hands-on skills to deal with the rest of the vertical exterior coverings, such as stucco, vinyl siding, wood board, etc.

 - The Alberta Building Code is silent on the issue of flashing, so many contractors do not have the knowledge or the training to install the flashing properly.